-Modern office planners and many office denizens favour the aesthetic of the laid-back office, with plenty of amenities and eclectic accents.
-Quirky beanbag chairs and comfy couches are fun, relaxing and offer a much-needed opportunity to de-stress.
-However, eventually people might start to bring their work to the beanbag chair.
+Modern office planners and many office denizens favor the aesthetic of the laid-back office, with plenty of amenities and eclectic accents.
+Quirky beanbag chairs and comfy couches are fun, relaxing, and offer a much-needed opportunity to de-stress.
+However, eventually, people might start to bring their work to the beanbag chair.
 This is a problem because this kind of furniture is not ergonomically suited to the task of working on a laptop.
 This working position is all kinds of bad news for your posture, causing strain that may result in neck and back problems.
+But these issues can be averted just by asking people to work at their desks, right?
+Well, maybe.
+Working out of a beanbag chair is universally bad, but also remember that there’s a right way and a wrong way to sit at a desk.
+Here are some useful tips from physiotherapist Joanne Gough on keeping proper sitting posture:

 Typical office lighting is designed for maximum effect, but you might find that removing a few bulbs from the overhead lights creates a much more comfortable atmosphere.
 Keep lighting task-appropriate.
 In smaller offices, individual task lamps may be more suitable than fluorescent lighting.
 Dim the blinds or lights to reduce computer screen glare, which is often blamed for vision problems and headaches.